 Christina Tucholski and her partner Nektaria Panagiotari created SheFari because they saw how their own travel experiences were unique and special when they shared them with other women.

 “Being in a group of women allows you to feel emotionally safe; you feel you can share and relate,” says Christina Tucholski.
 “You can be in your pj’s and have a glass of wine on your balcony together.
 And you are ok to be a little more vulnerable.
 We try and encourage that connection and transformation that happens.”

-SheFari specializes in Europe travel – in fact both of the founders have a personal connection with Greece – and SheFari trips to Iceland, Thailand and Egypt are planned for late 2021 and 2022.
+SheFari specializes in Europe travel – in fact both of the founders have a personal connection with Greece – and SheFari has upcoming trips to Egypt, Greece, Portugal, Iceland and Thailand.

-I haven’t been on a SheFari trip but am particularly intrigued by their travel tours designed to follow in the footsteps of historic women.
-The Egypt itinerary will follow in the historic footsteps of Hatshepsut; she was a pharaoh fourteen centuries before Cleopatra, and the first to attain complete power with her rule.
+I haven’t been on a SheFari trip but am particularly intrigued by their travel tours designed to pay homage to historic women.
+The Egypt itinerary will follow in the footsteps of Hatshepsut.
+She was a pharaoh fourteen centuries before Cleopatra, and the first to attain complete power with her rule.

-Christina says they’ve seen that SheFari trips resonate with midlife women.
+Christina says they have found that the style of a SheFari vacation resonates with midlife women.
 “Midlife women really invest in their travel experiences and are thoughtful with their choices.
 They’ve worked hard throughout their life, and have earned the time and means to enjoy it.
 And midlife women embrace the transformative and learning aspects of our trips.”